-Persia, one of the oldest, continuous civilizations on earth was incredibly advanced in ancient times and has a history of dynasties that ruled the area throughout time.
+Persia, one of the oldest, continuous civilizations on earth, was incredibly advanced in ancient times and had a history of dynasties that ruled the area throughout time.
 One constant among the rulers has been the celebration of good food.
-The people in this region have been eating well for millennia.
-Traditional Persian cuisine spread through the Middle East during ancient times which still holds true today.
+As a result, the people in this region have been eating well for millennia.
+Traditional Persian cuisine spread through the Middle East during ancient times, which still holds today.
 Excavations of the Minoan settlement of Akrotiri on the island of Thera (now Santorini) unearthed elaborate stone supports for skewers used before the 17th century BC.
-If you want to become a great BBQ cook, start at the beginning–cooking chunks of meat on a wooden stick is one of the first cooking techniques ever known to mankind.
+So if you want to become a great BBQ cook, start at the beginning–cooking chunks of meat on a wooden stick is one of the first cooking techniques ever known to humankind.

 Kofta, Kafta, Kufta, Koobideh which is it?

-Kofta is widely known as a dish of seasoned ground beef, lamb or chicken, grilled over an open fire.
-In Persian, ‘kuftan’ means to beat or grind, or is simply a meatball.
+Kofta is widely known as seasoned ground beef, lamb, or chicken dish, grilled over an open fire.
+In Persian, ‘kuftan’ means to beat or grind or is simply a meatball.
 If you order Koobideh in Iran, it is very similar to Kofta, except the spice is heavier on the sumac or turmeric, but it’s the same idea: minced meat mixed with spices and thrown onto a skewer.
-The only real difference between Kafta, Kofta, Kufta or Koobideh are regional dialects and possibly and a favorite regional seasoning of one spice or herb over another.
-It really just depends on where you are geographically.
+The only real difference between Kafta, Kofta, Kufta, or Koobideh is regional dialects and possibly a favorite regional seasoning of one spice or herb over another.
+It just depends on where you are geographical.

 Gas or Wood Charcoal Grill

 While wood charcoal has its benefits, it’s hard to pass up the ease and efficiency of cooking over a gas grill.
-For this recipe, I cook the kebabs over a Weber grill with the grates removed, which gets the meat closer to the fire and eliminates any chance the meat will stick to the grates.
-If the grates can’t be removed, there are also plenty of inexpensive kebab skewer racks made for gas grills as well.
-Check out: Universal BBQ Skewer holder for gas or charcoal grill
+For this recipe, I cook the kebabs over a Weber grill with the grates removed, which gets the meat closer to the fire and eliminates any chance of sticking to the grates.
+If you can’t remove the greatest, there are also plenty of inexpensive kebab skewer racks made for gas grills as well.
+Check out: Universal BBQ Skewer holder for gas or charcoal grill.

-Once you’ve settled on your grill, next set up your fire with three zones: A medium high-heat zone, a low-heat zone, and a holding or no-heat zone.
-Begin with the skewers over the high-heat zone until a light brown crust starts to form, then rotate the skewer to cook the opposite side.
-When the kebabs have cooked on each side, move to the low-heat zone and allow to gently finish cooking while you work the additional skewers.
-This method avoids over-cooking and allows the skewers to keep warm until they all can come off at the same time.
+Once you’ve settled on your grill, following set up your fire with three zones: A medium high-heat zone, a low-heat zone, and a holding or no-heat zone.
+Begin with the skewers over the high-heat area until a light brown crust forms, then rotate the skewer to cook the opposite side.
+When the kebabs have cooked on each side, move to the low-heat zone and allow to finish cooking while you work the additional skewers gently.
+This method avoids over-cooking and allows the skewers to keep warm until they all can come off simultaneously.

 There are hundreds of skewers available.
-From bamboo, to thin, medium or thick stainless steel, and even flexible skewers.
-Having cooked for a very long time, I prefer skewers which have been successfully used for thousands of years.
+Having cooked for a very long time, I prefer skewers used for thousands of years.
 Flat skewers are a must.
 The flat skewers keep the meat from spinning when rotated on the stand.
-I use a thick, flat skewer for heavy meats, and a small, flat skewer for vegetables or seafood.
+I use a thick, flat skewer for heavy meats and a small, flat skewer for vegetables or seafood.
 I typically avoid skewers with wood handles (these inevitably break off) or weird handles that are difficult to grasp with a kitchen towel or hand.
 Koobideh Persian/Brazilian style 1 inch wide flat skewers are ideal.
-For a smaller gauge of skewer, I suggest Koobideh/Brazilian 1/2 inch wide flat skewers.
+For a smaller gauge of a skewer, I suggest Koobideh/Brazilian 1/2 inch wide flat skewers.
 Getting the right equipment will make your task easier and safer.
-The kebabs will be very hot, right off the grill so a firm grip is essential.
+The kebabs will be very hot, right off the grill, so a firm grip is essential.